mbuhidar/retro_typein_games/README.md

 - gamename.bas (converted for use with Petcat if desired)
 - gamename.prg (ready for use with emulator or C64)

-Also included in each directory is a reference folder named 'code reference' that contains a link to existing historical archived magazine scans.
+Also included in each magazine directory is a README that contains a link to existing historical archived magazine scans and descriptions for each game from the magazine for quick reference.

 # Retro Type-in Tools
 ## Installation of the tools library:
-`pip install retro-typein-tools`
+`pip install retro-typein-tools` Note: Requires Python 3.6 or later.

 ## Tool: debug_tokenize